-A carriage tour, like the one pictured above, is the perfect activity for date night, girls night, and everything in between
+A carriage tour, like the one pictured above, is the perfect activity for a NOLA date night, girls night, and everything in between

 Mule-drawn carriages were the original Uber in New Orleans, helping settlers travel the unpaved streets.
 Now, they’re operated by some of the best tour guides in the business, and are one of the best ways for visitors to see the city!
 Unfold 300 years of incredible history, architecture, sights, stories, and more as you sit back, relax, and trot through the French Quarter!

 Image of Bourbon Street in New Orleans on New Year’s Eve taken by Gary J. Wood via Flickr

 New Orleans is one of those places where once you’re there, it’s really hard to leave.
 With December coming to an end and the new year approaching, you may want to consider extending your stay through the first and start the year off New Orleans-style!
 As you would expect, there will be plenty of food, music, and festivities.

 Is December a Good Time to Visit New Orleans?

 Image of the Roosevelt Hotel in New Orleans decorated for the holidays taken by Information of New Orleans via Flickr